Weak global economy fails to dampen fine wine sales

 The auction house sold $1.2 million of wine in New York on Saturday, including six bottles of Moet & Chandon Grand Vintage 1911 for $66,000, which were auctioned for The Lunchbox Fund, a charity that provides meals for children.

-The bottles had been found in the 18 miles (29 kms) of tunnels beneath the chateau's estate.
+The bottles had been found in the 18 miles of tunnels beneath the chateau's estate.

 John Kapon of Acker, Merrall & Condit sold $2.4 million of wines on Saturday including a Salmanazar, a bottle that holds the equivalent of nine liters of wine, for $20,740.